-Fruits and vegetables are also a good source of fiber, which is essential for heart health.
+Fruits and vegetables are also good sources of fiber, which is essential for heart health.

 Fish that are high in omega-3 fatty acids include:

-Limiting refined grains and opting for whole grains instead helps protect against cardiovascular disease.
+Limiting refined grains and instead choosing whole grains helps

 Whole grains contain more beneficial fiber than refined grains.
-People can include whole grain bread, pasta, and rice as part of a healthful diet.
+Examples include:

 Nuts, seeds, and legumes

-A person can try adding the following to their diet:
+A person may wish to try adding the following to their diet:

-- Nuts: These include walnuts, almonds, Brazil nuts, hazelnuts, pecans, and cashews.
+- Nuts: These include peanuts, walnuts, almonds, Brazil nuts, hazelnuts, pecans, and cashews.

 - Seeds: These include sunflower seeds, pumpkin seeds, flaxseeds, hemp seeds, and chia seeds.

-- Legumes: These include garbanzo beans, lentils, black beans, kidney beans, adzuki beans, and fava beans.
+- Legumes: These include soybeans and soy products such as tofu and tempeh, chickpeas, lentils, black beans, kidney beans, adzuki beans, and fava beans.

 Low fat dairy foods

-However, they say that most of the evidence suggests that people should consume less saturated fat in their diet.
-A person can consume less saturated fat by choosing skimmed milk and low fat dairy products.
+However, it says that most of the evidence suggests that people should consume less saturated fat in their diet.
+A person can consume less saturated fat by choosing nonfat and low fat dairy products, such as:

 There are several foods a person should try to limit when following the cardiac diet.
-These are:
+These include:

 Plant proteins include nuts, legumes, whole grains, and soy products.

-Avoiding excess sugar can help a person maintain a moderate weight and prevent heart disease.
+Avoiding excess sugar may help a person reach or maintain a moderate weight and prevent heart disease.